Visual learning: In middle childhood

 Here we categorize middle childhood as ages 9 to 14.
-By this stage in a child's normal development vision is sharp and learning processes are well underway.
+By this stage in a child's normal development, vision is sharp and learning processes are well underway.
 Most studies that have focused their efforts on visual learning have found that visual learning styles as opposed to traditional learning styles greatly improve the totality of a student's learning experience.
-First off, visual learning engages students and student engagement is one of the most important factors that motivated students to learn.
+Firstly, visual learning engages students, note that student engagement is one of the most important factors that motivate students to learn.
 Visuals increase student interest with the use of graphics animation and video.
 Consequently, it has been found that students pay greater attention to lecture material when visuals are used.
 With increased attention to lesson material, many positive outcomes have been seen with the use of visual tactics in the classrooms of middle-aged students.

-Students organize and process information more thoroughly when they learn visually which helps them to understand the information better.
-Students are more likely to remember information that is learned with a visual aid.
-When teachers used visual tactics to teach middle-aged students they found that students had more positive attitudes about the material they were learning.
+Students organize and process information more thoroughly when they learn visually which helps them to understand the information better and they are more likely to remember information that is learned with a visual aid.
+Research shows that when teachers used visual tactics to teach middle-aged students they found that students had more positive attitudes about the material they were learning.
 Students also exemplified higher test performance, higher standard achievement scores, thinking on levels that require higher-order thinking, and more engagement.
-One study also found that learning about emotional events, such as the Holocaust, with visual aids increase middle aged children's empathy.
+One study also found that learning about emotional events, such as the Holocaust, with visual aids increase middle- aged children's empathy.

 In adolescence

 Brain maturation into young adulthood

 Gray matter is responsible for generating nerve impulses that process brain information, and white matter is responsible for transmitting that brain information between lobes and out through the spinal cord.
 Nerve impulses are transmitted by myelin, a fatty material that grows around a cell.
-White matter has a myelin sheath (a collection of myelin) while gray matter doesn't, which efficiently allows neural impulses to move swiftly along the fiber.
+White matter has a myelin sheath (a collection of myelin) while gray matter does not which efficiently allows neural impulses to move swiftly along the fiber.
 The myelin sheath isn't fully formed until around ages 24–26.
 This means that adolescents and young adults typically learn differently, and subsequently often utilize visual aids in order to help them better comprehend difficult subjects.

 Learning preferences can vary across a wide spectrum.
-Specifically, within the realm of visual learning, they can vary between people who prefer being given learning instructions with text as opposed to those who prefer being given instructions with graphics.
+Specifically, within the realm of visual learning, they can vary between people who prefer being given learning instructions with text as opposed to those who prefer graphics.
 College students were tested in general factors like learning preference and spatial ability (being able to be proficient in creating, holding, and manipulating spatial representations).
 The study determined that college-age individuals report efficient learning styles and learning preferences for themselves individually.
 These personal assessments have proved accurate, meaning that self-ratings of factors such as spatial ability and learning preference can be effective measures of how well one learns visually.